 I survived the Finnish sauna in Helsinki and jumped into a lake in winter – more than once!

 Helsinki is the capital city of Finland, located on the shore of the Gulf of Finland.
-It also happens to be where my high school friend Tina was doing her MSc in Architecture, so naturally I had to visit her.
-Since I was primarily in Helsinki to see my friend and only for a short while, we didn’t go to all the usual touristy places and my Helsinki travel experience was a bit different and less photo-productive than usual.
-However, I got to see lots of the more local spots and now I can share them with you.
+It also happens to be where my high school friend Tina was doing her MSc in Architecture, so naturally I just had to visit her.
+Since I was primarily in Helsinki to see my friend and only for a short while, we didn’t go to all the usual touristy places and my Helsinki travel experience was a bit more limited than usual.
+However, I got to see lots of local spots and now I get to share them with you.

 We had a great time and I realised that there is a word, which perfectly describes my Finnish experience so far: peculiar, as in special, strange and different (but in an entirely good way!).
-To start off, Finland is the home of sauna, Moomins and a very bizarre language.
+To start off, Finland is the home of sauna, Moomins, liquorice and a very bizarre language, but they also apparently like to spice up their toilets.

 Impressions of Helsinki